Mashhad: Timurid Empire

-Safavid dynasty
+Safavid Empire

-Shah Ismail I, founder of the Safavid dynasty, conquered Mashhad after the death of Husayn Bayqarah and the decline of the Timurid dynasty.
+Ismail I, founder of the Safavid Empire, conquered Mashhad after the death of Husayn Bayqarah and the decline of the Timurid dynasty.
 He was later captured by the Uzbeks during the reign of Shah Abbas I. In the 16th century the town suffered considerably from the repeated raids of the Özbegs (Uzbeks).
 In 1507, it was taken by the troops of the Shaybani or Shabani Khan.
 After two decades, Shah Tahmasp I succeeded in repelling the enemy from the town again in 1528.
 But in 1544, the Özbegs again succeeded in entering the town and plundering and murdering there.
 The year 1589 was a disastrous one for Mashhad.
 The Shaybanid 'Abd al-Mu'min after a four months' siege forced the town to surrender.
 Shah Abbas I, who lived in Mashhad from 1585 until his official ascent of the throne in Qazwin in 1587, was not able to retake Mashhad from the Özbegs until 1598.
 Mashhad was retaken by the Shah Abbas after a long and hard struggle, defeating the Uzbeks in a great battle near Herat as well as managing to drive them beyond the Oxus River.
-Shah Abbas I wanted to encourage Iranians to go to Mashhad for pilgrimage.
+Abbas the Great wanted to encourage Iranians to go to Mashhad for pilgrimage.
 He is said to have walked from Isfahan to Mashhad.
 During the Safavid era, Mashhad gained even more religious recognition, becoming the most important city of Greater Khorasan, as several madrasah and other structures were built beside the Imam Reza shrine.
 Besides its religious significance, Mashhad has played an important political role as well.
 The Safavid dynasty has been criticized in a book (Red Shi'sm vs. Black Shi'ism) on the perceived dual aspects of the Shi'a religion throughout history) as a period in which although the dynasty didn't form the idea of Black Shi'ism, but this idea was formed after the defeat of Shah Ismail against the Ottoman leader Sultan Yavuz Selim.
 Black Shi'ism is a product of the post-Safavid period.